LINK to the Mines Advisory Group [MAG] website

 ordnance remains unexploded -- or just left behind -- and can

-continue to be fatal to civilians, including aid workers, sometimes
+continue to be fatal to civilians, including aid workers, for years.

 When we purchase magnetic locators, the manufacturer